SteeltoeOSS/Documentation/docs/3-connectors/mysql.md

 * [Connector/NET](https://dev.mysql.com/doc/connector-net/en/)
 * [MySqlConnector](https://mysql-net.github.io/MySqlConnector/)

-In addition to the [Quick Start](#1-1-quick-start), you can refer to several other Steeltoe sample applications to help you understand how to use this connector:
+Here are several Steeltoe sample applications to help you understand how to use this connector:

 * [AspDotNet4/MySql4](https://github.com/SteeltoeOSS/Samples/tree/master/Connectors/src/AspDotNet4/MySql4): Same as the next Quick Start but built for ASP.NET 4.x.
 * [MusicStore](https://github.com/SteeltoeOSS/Samples/tree/master/MusicStore): A sample app showing how to use all of the Steeltoe components together in a ASP.NET Core application.
 This is a micro-services based application built from the ASP.NET Core MusicStore reference app provided by Microsoft.
 * [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ): A polyglot (Java and .NET) micro-services based sample application showing interoperability between Java and .NET based micro-services running on Cloud Foundry, secured with OAuth2 Security Services, and using Spring Cloud Services.

-This connector provides a `IHealthContributor` which you can use in conjunction with the [Steeltoe Management Health](https://steeltoe.io/docs/steeltoe-management/#1-2-3-health) check endpoint.
-See the [Using Health Contributors](#using-health-contributors) section for details on how to make use of it.
+This connector provides a `IHealthContributor` which you can use in conjunction with the [Steeltoe Management Health](/docs/7-management/6-%252fhealth) check endpoint.

-The source code for this connector can be found [here](https://github.com/SteeltoeOSS/Connectors).

 ## Usage